guaix-ucm/megaradrp/doc/installation.rst

 package manager.
 We support also conda.

-megaradrp works in Python 2.7 and Python >= 3.5 (but we will drop Python 2.7 soon).
+megaradrp works with Python >= 3.6.

 ******************